The Course | Modules | Case Study | Teaching Agency Bursaries

 This course can be taken full or part-time, studying for 3-7 age phase or 7-11 age phase.

-The full-time course is for one year (38 weeks) with 18 of those weeks in school environments.
+The full-time course is for one year with 120 days in school and 60 days training.
 School placements are carefully structured to ensure gradual development of your confidence as an effective teacher through building up experiences by working with other trainees, link tutors and teachers.
 Placements begin in the Autumn Term with a non-assessed placement when you will share organisational responsibilities with another trainee.
-The longer placements follow in the second and third terms and there is a one week multicultural placement.
+The longer placements follow in the second and third terms and there is a one week enrichment placement.

 Depending on the age range you choose, you will be trained to teach all National Curriculum subjects.
 The Early Years Foundation Stage (EYFS) is also studied for those on the 3-7 routes with an emphasis on the core subjects and ICT.

-The flexible course begins after Easter each year, a start date that is very effective for a four or five term completion (the most popular choices amongst flexible trainees).
+The part time course begins after Easter each year, a start date that is very effective for a four or five term completion.
 It is possible to extend the course for longer (six terms) or, up to a maximum of three years.
 You should be aware that the majority of the assessed work is completed in the first three terms on all routes.
 With considerable school experience, normally as a trained teaching assistant, it may be possible to complete the course in three terms.